 Invocation: where the artist offers his/her prayer or salutation to his/her guru and to god.
-In case of Hindu performances, the artist uses mudras (hand gestures) for the same.
+In the case of Hindu performances, the artist uses mudras (hand gestures) for the same.
 For Muslim occasions, the artist gives a ‘salami’.

 Nritta: pure dance portrayed by the artist.
 He/she starts with slow and graceful movements of the neck, wrists and eyebrows.
 This is followed by fast sequences according to ‘bols’.
 A bol is a short sequence of rhythmic pattern.
 Here the artist displays energetic footwork also.

 Nritya: here the artist showcases a story or theme through gestures, expressions and slow body movements accompanied by vocal and instrumental music.

 As Kathak is prevalent both in Hindu and Muslim people group the outfits of this moving frame are made in accordance with customs of the separate groups.

 Instruments and Music

 A Kathak execution may incorporate twelve traditional instruments depending more on the impact and profundity required for a specific execution.
-However, a few instruments are commonly utilized as a part of a Kathak execution like the tabla that blend well with the musical foot developments of the artist and regularly emulates the sound of such footwork developments or the other way around to make a splendid jugalbandi.
+However, a few instruments are commonly utilized as a part of a Kathak execution like the tabla that blends well with the musical foot developments of the artist and regularly emulates the sound of such footwork developments or the other way around to make a splendid jugalbandi.
 A manjira that is hand cymbals and sarangi or harmonium are additionally utilized frequently.